austinthecoder/resume/README.md

 ### Beliefs
 * Pair and solo programming are tools best applied to the right kind of task or situation.
-* Stakeholder feedback and involvement is important to a product's sucess.
+* Stakeholder feedback and involvement is important to a product's success.
 * Developers perform best when they're happy, challenged, consistently learning, appreciated and held accountable.
 * Agile software development is the ideal process, especially when tailored to a company's strengths.